With animated safety video production on the increase we asked Studio Rossiter’s Creative Director, Linda Rossiter for an opinion of this trend.

 17: Animated safety video modules fit easily into elearning scoring programmes and learning management system databases.

-18: You can put your completed video on the company’s youtube channel as well as your intranet, showing safety leadership in your industry.
+18: You can put your completed video on the company’s youtube channel, as well as Facebook and other social media - as well as your intranet, demonstrating safety leadership in your industry.

 20: You can do less to accomplish more.
-Animated safety videos tend to be shorter, with higher impact and less waffle.
+Animated safety videos tend to be shorter, with higher impact and less waffle than filmed video alternatives.

-22: You can take the whole video production process offsite as there’s no longer any need to film or plan in your premises.
-All production meetings can be skyped, eliminating unnecessary travel.
+22: You take the whole video production process offsite as there’s no longer any need to film or plan in your premises.
+All production meetings can be with skype, webex or google hangouts, eliminating unnecessary travel.
+This is not only cheaper, it’s also more environmentally friendly, eliminating the carbon emitted by travel.

-23: You no longer have a disruptive film crew going on site.
+23: You no longer have a disruptive film crew going on site, which can lose you production time that can’t be recouped.

 25: You need minimal involvement of colleagues compared to filmed video.
 You choose the level of colleague involvement.

-26: The animation colours and design approach can reflect your corporate style.
+26: The animation colours, font and design completely reflect your corporate style.

-27: You can show medical impacts inside the body, such as lifting on vertebrae or smoking on lungs, or any RSI.
+27: You can show medical impacts inside the body, such as the impact of lifting on vertebrae or smoking impact on lungs, or any long term RSI (repetitive strain injury)

-28: Lungs, spine, liver, bones, eyes, hands and ears can all be seen from the inside if required
+28: Detailed lungs, spine, liver, bones, eyes, hands and ears can all be seen from the inside if required

 29: Catastrophic incidents and hazards can be staged for a fraction of the cost of filmed video.

-30: All it takes to save money with animated safety video is a little imagination.
+30: All it takes to save money with animated safety video is a little imagination, and to think generically, ie, without needing to show every site-specific detail, which pushes costs back up.

 31: No more accidental bloopers are shown, compared to traditional filmed video.
 You no longer have to worry about some background rubbish appearing in a scene, or some minor unplanned hazard being visible.
-You have complete control over everything that is seen.
+You have complete control over everything that is seen, which you’ll proof in at the storyboard stage of video production.

-33: Animated safety video can be used to roll out a whole safety strategy.
+33: Animated safety video can be used to roll out a whole safety strategy, or Safe Systems of Work (SSOW).
 It needn’t be limited to one or two hot safety topics.

 34: Your CEO, CXOs and VIPs can still appear “on camera” as realistic talking cartoons if they’re produced in an adult style that dignifies their appearance and the message.